Epoxy glue is one of the many glues used in woodworking and is becoming more and more popular with passionate DIY-er as well as professionals.

-That is why it is recommended to always have epoxy glue on hand because this glue is perfect for carrying out these repairs.
+That is why it is recommended to always have epoxy adhesive on hand because this glue is perfect for carrying out these repairs.

 Epoxy glue for metal

-you can attach metal parts to each other, secure bolts and screws, and even repair unpressurized pipes.
+There are specialized epoxy adhesives made specifically for bonding metal.
+You can attach metal parts to each other, secure bolts and screws, and even repair unpressurized pipes.

 The epoxy adhesive cures to a metallic gray color and after complete curing can be sanded or drilled.

 Epoxy glue for wood

 Personally, I’m going to use epoxy glue when I want to bond wood to another material.